RePAIRProject/repair_ros_robot/README.md

 - Send commands to the SoftHans using ```/{left/right}_hand_v1s/synergy_command``` topic, or inspect the state of each finger looking at ```/{left/right}_hand_v1s/{fingername}_state``` topic

 # 4) Known Issues
-- The URDF does not reflect the real robot yet.
-- The planning parameters have to be optimized so that the robot does not stop between subsequent poses.
+- Translation axis needs to be included

 # 5) Relevant publications
 T.B.A.